12 Interesting Facts About Neptune: What the Ancients Didn’t Know

 Neptune is the smallest and densest of the four gas giants in our solar system.
 It is located at a distance of about 4.5 billion km from the Earth (about 30 times farther from the Sun than we are).
 The equatorial radius is almost four times greater than the Earth’s (about 24.7 thousand km), the mass is seventeen times, the magnetic field is 27 times, and gravity is 17% higher.
 The planet’s rotation speed is almost twice that of Earth’s.
 The atmosphere consists mainly of hydrogen, helium, a small amount of ethane, hydrogen deuteride, and possibly, nitrogen.

-A day on this planet lasts only 16 Earth hours (the period of rotation around its own axis), the seasons are forty Earth years, and a year (a full revolution around the Sun) is almost 165 Earth years.
-Among interesting facts about the Neptune, it is worth noting that it has 14 satellites and is also the only giant planet where the shadow of upper clouds are visible on the lower cloud layers.
+Among interesting facts about Neptune, it is worth noting that it is the only giant planet where the shadows of upper clouds are visible on the lower cloud layers.

 Why is Neptune blue?